axwilliamson-godaddy/2022-Docker-Bootcamp/README.md

 ```

 ##### Living inside a container
-Now you are inside of the container, feel free to take a look around.
+Now you are inside the container, feel free to take a look around.
 When you are ready, run the `ENTRYPOINT` command:

 ```
 $ python redis_client.py